naradey2k/draftme/README.md

 The app extracts structured information from the resume, parses the job posting, optimizes the resume against the role, validates the result, and renders the final HTML to PDF.

+Co-authored with Codex (didn't find how to make Codex-attributed commits)

 ## What It Does

 - Extracts resume content from uploaded PDFs with PyMuPDF